TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/Typolink.rst

 .. include:: ../../../Includes.txt
 .. highlight:: html

-.. _viewhelper-uri-typolink:
+.. _vh-uri-typolink:

 ==============
 f:uri.typolink
 ==============

-This is a viewhelper to create uris from an argument string that the link wizard (typolink) understands.
+This is a ViewHelper to create uris from an argument string that the link wizard (typolink) understands.